alexshcer/alexshcer/README.md

 <img src="https://i.imgur.com/68mbMBg.gif" align="left" width="250" alt="AS with halo"/>

-### Hi there 👋 I am A.M.
+### Hi there 👋 I am AS.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=alexshcer" alt="alexshcer" /> </p>

 ## Hobbies
 * I love to `code`.
-* Physics/space is the future (Message if you are up for some talk about space).
+* Tech/Space is the future (Message if you are up for some talk about space).
-* Elon Musk, MrBeast is the best.
+* Steve Jobs, Elon Musk are MrBeast are the best.

 ## Stats:
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=alexshcer)